 2. Limit processed fare.
 The other side of the equation is to cut back on junk food loaded with empty calories and sugar.
 That includes beverages as well as solid food.

 3. Toss a salad.
-Leafy green vegetables contain folate, which has been reported to relieve depression, as well as reducing your risk for certain cancers.
+Leafy green vegetables contain folate, which has been reported to relieve depression, as well as reduce your risk for certain cancers.
 Add a handful of beans or shrimp to your salad, to make it a balanced meal.

 4. Ferment it.
 Probiotic and prebiotic nutrients are gaining a lot of attention as scientists learn more about how intestinal bacteria affect the brain.
 Sample fermented dishes like miso soup and kimchi dumplings.

-6. Enjoy chocolate.
+6. Enjoy dark chocolate.
 What could be easier than eating chocolate?
 Dark chocolate contains serotonin and antioxidants that help reduce stress.
 Be sure to watch portion sizes and check labels for actual cocoa content.